hphelion/documentation/moonshot/manage.utilities.md

 ## Clean-up Tasks

-The HP Cloud OS for Moonshot Clean-up Utility performs the following tasks:
+The HP Helion Cloud OS for Moonshot Clean-up Utility performs the following tasks:

 * Clean up all resources associated with previously deleted resources.
-The HP Cloud OS for Moonshot Administration Dashboard does not delete projects or users.
+The HP Helion Cloud OS for Moonshot Administration Dashboard does not delete projects or users.
 Instead, it "moves them to the trash can" by removing as many resources as possible and then prefixing the Project (or User) name with a tilde ~.
 Flavors are already only "marked for deletion" in the database.

-* Prevent select HP Cloud OS for Moonshot database entries from existing in their respective tables longer than 24-Hours.
+* Prevent select HP Helion Cloud OS for Moonshot database entries from existing in their respective tables longer than 24-Hours.

 * Ensure that all of the database tables are referentially accurate.
 In other words, Cloud Utils cleans the database of all invalid data.